Alicia Lloyd Still: Early life and nursing career

 Lloyd Still's admiration of Florence Nightingale led her to choose to become a nurse.
 She commenced nursing in July 1893 at the Cottage Hospital, Warminster, Wiltshire as at the time the larger hospitals with nursing schools did not accept women younger than 25 years to train.
 She became a probationer at the Florence Nightingale School at St. Thomas' Hospital, London, UK on 29 December 1894, under the matron, Miss Gordon.
 Florence Nightingale was still closely involved with the school, the Nightingale Fund and the appointment of new hospital sisters at St. Thomas' Hospital.
 Lloyd Still completed her training and was appointed Sister of Charity ward in the same year (1899); receiving directly from Florence Nightingale a letter, a medical text book and a posy of flowers on her appointment.

-Later nursing career: hospital matron, nurse educator and leader of nursing as a profession
+Later nursing career

 Lloyd Still was appointed matron first at the Brompton Hospital, 1904, then the Middlesex Hospital, 1909 and then St. Thomas' Hospital 1913, where she was also superintendent of the Nightingale Training School, until her retirement in 1937.

-During the First World War, Lloyd Still was Principal Matron of No. 5 London (City of London) General Hospital, and was awarded the Royal Red Cross and appointed a Commander of the Order of the British Empire for her services.
+During the First World War, Lloyd Still was principal matron of No. 5 London (City of London) General Hospital, and was awarded the Royal Red Cross and appointed a Commander of the Order of the British Empire for her services.